subham-71/Machine-Learning-Web-App/README.md

 First a file is uploaded to the web-app.
 The file for pre-processing can be raw.
 But for building a machine learning model and selecting the best model with optiimal parameters, a pre-processed file needs to be uploaded with the target feature at its last column.
 It can be either a regression or a classification task.

 File upload format : cdv,txt,xls,xlsx,ods,odt<br />
-I have also given link to download sample datasets so that explore the app.<br />
+I have also given link to download sample datasets so as to explore the app.<br />

 #### Sample Datasets :